bartoszgebarowski/Chrome-rock-band/README.md

 #### Contact form

 * The image of the charismatic and jovial Johnny Silverhand invites users to fill out the contact form
-* Contact form is stylized as page from a notepad
+* Contact form is stylized as a page from a notepad
-* The contact form consists of :
+* The contact form consists of:
     * Name (required)
     * Surname (required)
-    * Email (requred)
+    * Email (required)
     * Text area for opinions
-* A theme icon from font awesome is present as an additional form of indication and visual stimulation
+* A theme icon from 'Font Awesome' is present as an additional form of indication and visual stimulation
 * Since there is no logic to process all the inputs, the contact form method is set to "GET"

 ![Contact form](docs/readme_images/contact-form.png)